Myth #1: It’s safe to have a regular glass of wine or other alcoholic beverages during pregnancy.

 Fact: Wine, beer, spritzers, hard liquor - any form of alcohol - is unsafe to drink during pregnancy.
 Alcohol is a teratogen.
 All teratogens, such as thalidomide and lead, cause birth defects.
 Alcohol is a teratogen that is particularly damaging to the brain of the fetus, but also causes damage to other parts of the body including the kidneys, heart, skeletal system, immune system, visual and auditory systems.
 Any amount of alcohol at any time during pregnancy can cause permanent irreversible brain damage to the child.

 Myth #2: Drinking in moderation will not cause FASD.

 Fact: There is no known safe threshold of alcohol exposure for the fetus.
 Twin studies have shown that the same amount of prenatal alcohol exposure can produce different outcomes - one twin born with full FAS, the other with ND-AE.
 Damage to the fetus from alcohol exposure is determined by many factors such as the genetic vulnerability of the fetus or the nutritional status of the mother.
 Damage is not determined only by the amount or timing of fetal alcohol exposure.

 Myth #3: Every person with FASD has facial abnormalities.

 Fact: Only 10% of individuals with FASD have facial abnormalities.
-Facial abnormalities (and the associated brain injury) occur when the mother drinks alcohol very early in the first trimester.
+Facial abnormalities occur when the prenatal alcohol exposure occurs very early in the first trimester.
 The absence of facial abnormalities does not rule out FASD; 90% of individuals with FASD do not have facial abnormalities.